-Our manuscript collection (see online manuscript index), known as Primary Records, was set up in 1963 to house donated material.
+Our manuscript collection (known originally as the Primary Records), was set up in 1963 to house donated material.
 At present there are more than 55,000 files, with additions weekly.
 The files hold family papers, pedigrees, photographs, certificates, unpublished research notes, other documents and memorabilia from Australia and overseas.

 But perhaps the major value of the collection is that it enables researchers to avoid reinventing the wheel - to be able to capitalise on research notes that have been deposited by members and others.

-Access to the collection is available via an interim online manuscript index.
+Access to the collection is available online here

 Donations to Primary Records